ArmanSingh1994/Fall2019/assignment4.md

 : Assignment 4

 ## Instructions
-1. Start with a copy of completed Assignment 2
+1. Start with a new project called `assignment4` with the following file structure:
-2. The current project structure should be

 ```
 public_html/
 ├── syst10049/